A Comprehensive Handwritten Paragraph Text Recognition System: LexiconNet: Acknowledgment

 \section{Acknowledgment}

 This research is funded by Government of India, University Grant Commission, under Senior Research Fellowship scheme.
-We are thankful to authors of \cite{Coquenet2022} and \cite{Scheidl2018} for their work to follow at github.
+The authors acknowledge PRL’s supercomputing resource PARAM Vikram-1000 made available for conducting the research reported in this paper

 { }